BishopFox/sliver/docs/sliver-docs/pages/tutorials/md/6 - Scripting.md

 ```

 We now have everything we need to start writing our scripts, let’s run our first example interactively in a Python shell.
-We first need to import a few dependencies, `SliverClientConfig` which is used to parse the client config we’ve just created and `SliverClient` which will handle the connection to the backend server.
+We first need to import a few dependencies, `SliverClientConfig`, which is used to parse the client config we’ve just created, and `SliverClient`, which will handle the connection to the backend server.

 ```bash
 Python 3.9.16 (main, Dec  7 2022, 10:06:04)